nrevanda/StockSmart/README.md

 - ✅ Prevent stock-outs with low-stock alerts
 - ✅ Tracks movement history for audits and logistics
 - ✅ Supports faster, more accurate decisions
-- ✅ Lightweight & offline-friendly — no internet required
+- ✅ Lightweight & no internet required

 ---